npulidog/awareness-training.owasp/README.md

    - Improved awareness and secure coding practices.

 ## Next Steps for Deployment
-1. Finalize the narrative format and exercises for each module.
+1. Upload the modules and interactive exercises to the e-learning platform.
-2. Pilot the training with a small group of developers and gather feedback.
+2. Announce the training program to the development team and provide access instructions.
-3. Iterate on the materials based on feedback.
+3. Monitor participation and completion rates through the platform.
-4. Scale the training to the entire development team.
+4. Collect feedback to refine the training and ensure continuous improvement.

 ---

 **Final Notes:**
-This training is designed to be practical, engaging, and directly applicable to Nuvei’s development workflows.
-Feedback and collaboration will be key to making this program a success.
+This training is designed to be flexible, practical, and directly applicable to Nuvei’s development workflows.
+Hosting it on the e-learning platform ensures accessibility for all team members, regardless of their schedules.
 Let’s work together to empower our developers with the tools and knowledge they need to build secure systems!